awsdocs/aws-elemental-mediastore-user-guide/doc_source/cors-policy-troubleshooting.md

    1. Verify that the request has an `Origin` header\.

-      If the header is missing, AWS Elemental MediaStore doesn't treat the request as a cross\-origin request and doesn't send CORS response headers back in the response\.
+      If the header is missing, AWS Elemental MediaStore does not treat the request as a cross\-origin request and does not send CORS response headers back in the response\.

    1. Verify that the `Origin` header in your request matches at least one of the `AllowedOrigins` elements in the specific `CORSRule`\.